AdobeDocs/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 The path column lets you easily identify asset location in the folder hierarchy.
 You can navigate down the hierarchy by clicking the resource name, and back up by using the [breadcrumbs in the header](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/sites/authoring/essentials/basic-handling).

 <!--
 Comment Type: draft lastmodifiedby="mgulati" lastmodifieddate="2018-08-17T03:12:05.096-0400" type="annotation">Removed:- "Selecting assets in list view To select all items in the list, use the checkbox at the upper left of the list.
 When all items in the list are selected, this check box appears checked.
-To deselect all, click or tap the checkbox.
+To deselect all, click the checkbox.
 When only some items are selected, it appears with a minus sign.
-To select all, click or tap the checkbox.
-To deselect all, click or tap the checkbox again.
+To select all, click the checkbox.
+To deselect all, click the checkbox again.
 You can change the order of items using the dotted vertical bar at the far right of each item in the list.
 Click the vertical selection bar and drag the item to a new position in the list."
  -->

 ### View settings in list view